SnorreFagerland/virushistory/collection/macos_hypercard/dukakis/readme.md

 <h2>The Dukakis virus</h2>

-The first virus for Apple Hypercard, and also I believe the first virus the promoted a political candidate, was the "Dukakis" virus.
+The first virus for Apple Hypercard, and also I believe the first virus that promoted a political candidate, was the "Dukakis" virus.
 It was spread to Compuserve in 1988, but never got a lot of traction and did no damage.